JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 ### Type Parameters

-The type arguments to `ccall` are evaluated statically, when the method containing the `ccall` is defined.
+The type arguments to `ccall` and `@cfunction` are evaluated statically, when the method containing the usage is defined.
 They therefore must take the form of a literal tuple, not a variable, and cannot reference local variables.

 This may sound like a strange restriction, but remember that since C is not a dynamic language like Julia, its functions can only accept argument types with a statically-known, fixed signature.

-However, while the type layout must be known statically to compute the `ccall` ABI, the static parameters of the function are considered to be part of this static environment.
+However, while the type layout must be known statically to compute the intended C ABI, the static parameters of the function are considered to be part of this static environment.
-The static parameters of the function may be used as type parameters in the `ccall` signature, as long as they don't affect the layout of the type.
+The static parameters of the function may be used as type parameters in the call signature, as long as they don't affect the layout of the type.
 For example, `f(x::T) where {T} = ccall(:valid, Ptr{T}, (Ptr{T},), x)`
 is valid, since `Ptr` is always a word-size primitive type.